Dimitri Alexander Christakis: Career

 During the COVID-19 pandemic, Christakis appeared frequently on public media to help advance the public understanding of science related to the situation faced by children, particularly with respect to the harms accruing to children from having to be masked or out of school.

-Christakis was appointed the editor-in-chief of the peer-reviewed journal JAMA Pediatrics in 2018.
+Christakis was appointed the editor-in-chief of the leading peer-reviewed journal JAMA Pediatrics in 2018.

+In 2023, he was appointed the Chief Health Officer of Special Olympics International.